-lcon Description 0 Saveset is online (all segments are online).
-0 Saveset is partially online (some segments are online). • Saveset is offline (all segments are offline).
+lcon Description Saveset is online (all segments are online).
+Saveset is partially online (some segments are online). • Saveset is offline (all segments are offline).

-The saveset list is sorted alphabetically by saveset name.
+The saveset list is sorted by creation date.
 You can sort the list by a different column or reverse the sort order by clicking the column heading.
 The arrowhead next to the column name indicates the sort order.